alexanderfurnas/VirtualWorkshop/MPSACwC.md

 - 10 papers accepted
 - 20 minute presentations followed by 5 minute discussant comments and 10 minute Q&A
 - Breakfast and lunch provided for all attendees
-- Networking dinner for presenters and discussants (location TBD)
+- Networking dinner for presenters and discussants
 - Lunch time professional development roundtable

 ## Conference Schedule